When high value crops meet inaccessible areas

 This workflow ensured the reduction of the result delivery time.
 In August 2017 the delivery time was two weeks and in October 2017 it was five days.
 For March 2018, Krops expect it will take 2-3 days for result delivery.
 Having the timely results was especially important for the client to compare the results after each flight.

-The achieved results have helped Krops’ client with making decisions such as:
+The achieved results have helped Krops’ client by making decisions such as:

 - Pruning trees that are low on vigor.